SSH access to the Computer Laboratory

 For these reasons ssh provides host and user authentication facilities, as well as encryption.

-Host authentication is accomplished using a private/public key pair for each host to which ssh connections can be made.
-Once the above session key has been established, the remote host uses its private host key to digitally sign the session key.
-It then sends the signature along with its public key to the ssh program which verifies the signature and then checks to see if the host's public key exists in the list of known hosts.
-If it does not then it generates a warning to the effect that the remote host is not known, or has had its key changed.
-Along with the warning the ssh program will print a fingerprint of the host's public key.
-This gives the user the opportunity to verify that the public key is indeed that of the remote host he or she is attempting to establish a connection to.
-The host key can be checked by looking it up in a database or by verifying over the telephone or via some other relatively secure channel.
+Host authentication is accomplished using a private/public key pair to which ssh connections can be made.
+Once the session key has been established (see above), the remote host uses its private host key to digitally sign the session key.
+The remote host then sends the signature along with its public key to the ssh program which verifies the signature and checks to see if the host's public key exists in the list of known hosts.
+If it does not, the ssh program generates a warning to the effect that the remote host is not known, or has had its key changed.
+Along with the warning, the ssh program will print a fingerprint of the host's public key.
+This gives the user the opportunity to verify that the public key is indeed that of the remote host the user is attempting to establish a connection to.
+The host key can be checked by looking it up through a secure channel.

-Obviously the veracity of the authentication depends entirely on the private key being kept secret: if the private key falls into the wrong hands then authentication is compromised.
-So private keys should in turn be secured and the means to do this is by protecting them with a passphrase.
-This is a secret which is known only to the owner of the private key.
-Before ssh can use the private key to authenticate the user with a host it must decrypt it using the passphrase entered by the user.
+The security of the authentication depends entirely on keeping the private key secret.
+If the private key falls into the wrong hands, authentication is compromised, so private keys are generally secured with a passphrase — a phrase which is known only to the owner of the private key.
+Before ssh can use the private key to authenticate the user, it must first decrypt the key using the passphrase entered by the user.

-A given public/private key pair should ideally only be used to connect from one host machine (or in the case of a managed network where a number of machines share common home directories, from that network of machines).
-The list of keys that are valid for connecting to Computer Lab machines are stored in each person's ~/.ssh/authorized_keys file (here ~/ is a shell abbreviation for the home directory).
+Each public/private key pair should only be used to connect from one host machine (or, in the case of a managed network where a number of machines share common home directories, from that network of machines).
+The list of keys that are valid for connecting to Computer Lab machines are stored in each person's ~/.ssh/authorized_keys file on the remote host (here ~/ is a shell abbreviation for the home directory).